codedevbrad/Trackrs__financial_tracking/README.md

 If you find any bugs or issues with the project, please report them using the Issues feature in GitHub.
 When reporting a bug, please provide as much detail as possible, including steps to reproduce the issue and any relevant error messages.

 ## Conclusion
-Trackrs__financial_tracking is a financial tracking application that aims to help individuals and businesses track their financial transactions and make informed financial decisions.
+Trackr__financial_tracking is a financial tracking application that aims to help individuals track their financial transactions and make informed financial decisions.
 We welcome contributions to the project and are committed to ensuring that the project is developed to a high standard of quality.